bgaldino/sm-quickstart/README.md

 **registerCommerceServices** - Register all sample commerce services to the B2B storefront for inventory, shipment, and tax.

 **createStripeGateway** - Create a Stripe payment gateway.

+**deployConnectedApps** - Deploy connected apps and supporting certficates and metadata.

 These scripts set up two default connected apps for you to facilitate your setup of the collection: